Read the original version in traditional Chinese.

 Face masks that were used by hospitals or other medical facilities are handled by class-A waste management companies, and disposed masks that are contaminated will be treated separately.
 As there are existing mechanisms overseeing the disposal of medical waste, used surgical masks from medical facilities are well supervised.
 However, the face masks that were worn by the general public fall into a grey area between “general waste” and “medical waste”.

-Faced with the sheer amount of discarded face masks during the pandemic, Taiwan’s Ministry of Health and Welfare and Environmental Protection Administration tried to advocate and educate the public on how to properly dispose of face masks via press conferences, official websites, and social media platforms.
-Meanwhile, littering penalties were also raised from $1,200 to $3,600 New Taiwan Dollars, with a maximum fine of $6,000 New Taiwan Dollars.
+Faced with the sheer amount of discarded face masks during the pandemic, Taiwan’s Ministry of Health and Welfare and Environmental Protection Administration have tried to advocate and educate the public on how to properly dispose of face masks via press conferences, official websites, and social media platforms.
+Meanwhile, littering penalties have also been raised from $1,200 to $3,600 New Taiwan Dollars, with a maximum fine of $6,000 New Taiwan Dollars.
 Moreover, both central and local governments have cranked up inspections, public service announcements, and other management tools regarding discarded face masks, while various government agencies and offices were encouraged to set up bins to collect used face masks.

 Discarded face masks pose 4 major risks that could cause environmental and social impacts